-- If a child is only partly deaf, sometimes we can help her to hear more clearly (see p.
-262), to understand more speech, and perhaps learn to speak. - A child who has no hearing at all usually cannot be helped to hear.
-But if he became deaf after he began to speak, perhaps he can be helped to 'read' people's lips and to improve his speech. - If the child was born deaf and has never heard speech, learning to lip read and speak is slow, difficult, and usually not successful.
-It is better to help the child learn to communicate in whatever ways work best for her: first with her face, body, arms and hands, then a sign language, possibly adding pictures, reading and writing, finger spelling, and perhaps lip reading and speech. - If the child comes from an area where there are deaf people who communicate with each other in a national sign language, it is probably best to have people in the deaf community teach the child and her family sign language.
-That way, she can learn to communicate with deaf people as fully and well as hearing people communicate with each other. - But if the child lives in a small village where there are few deaf people, none of whom know the national sign language, learning that language may not help the child much.
+TO HELP A CHILD born with complete hearing loss and has never heard speech born with partial hearing loss and can hear some speech OR with complete hearing loss that began after hearing speech with partial hearing loss that began after hearing speech and learning to speak hear more clearly A hearing aid will not help.
+A hearing aid may help.
+A hearing aid may help. listen more carefully It will not help to teach them to listen more carefully.
+It may help to teach them to listen more carefully to sounds.
+It may help to teach them to listen more carefully to sounds. learn to communicate Learning to lip read and speak will be slow, difficult, and is usually not successful.
+It is better to help the child learn to communicate in whatever ways work best for her: first with her face, body, arms and hands, then a sign language, possibly adding pictures, reading and writing, finger spelling, and perhaps lip reading and speech.
+They may understand some sounds.
+It is important to give them as much language as possible, try using Total Communication (see p.
+263).
+Soon you will see which is the best way they can communicate with you.
+The child can be helped to learn to lip read and to improve his speech.

+- If the child comes from an area where there are people with hearing loss who communicate in a national sign language, it is probably best to have people in that community teach sign language to the child and her family.
+That way, she can learn to communicate as fully and well as is possible for her. - If the child lives in a small village where there are few people with hearing loss, none of whom know the national sign language, then learning that language may not help the child much.
 Probably it makes more sense for her to learn ways to communicate as best she can with those who can hear.
-Again, this probably means a combination of methods, based on the signs and gestures people already use in the village.
-With these, the child can also use pictures, and later perhaps, reading and writing. - Most children with hearing loss can learn quickly.
-But some may have brain damage or disabilities that affect their ability to learn or to control their hands, lips, or voices.
-Figure out ways to help these children communicate in whatever way they can: with sets of pictures, head movements, or eye movements
+This probably means a combination of methods, based on the signs and gestures people already use in the village, or ones the family creates at home, along with pictures, and later, reading and writing. - Most children with hearing loss can learn quickly.
+Some may have brain injuries or other conditions that affect their ability to learn or to control their hands, lips, or voices.
+Find ways to help these children communicate however way they can: with sets of pictures, head movements, or eye movements.